You are viewing a story from harrypotterfanfiction.com

 My eyebrows contracted together.
 “Boyfriend?”
 I wondered if he meant George.
 “I don’t have a boyfriend Sav—Brad.”
 I corrected myself.
 Savage sat down next to me on the couch.
 He looked confused.

 “That guy from the picture?
 He’s not your…?”
 I had the idea that Savage had been operating under the pretense that I was taken.

 I glanced over at him; he was blushing a bit.
-“Sure.”
-I said.
+“Sure,” I said thinking it’d be fun to get out.
 “Where do you want to go?”
 Dawlish looked relieved that I agreed.
 He said the Leaky Cauldron.
 There’d be music and a party.

 When he pulled out of our kiss, he said, “I’m going out for some air.”
 I watched him maneuver his way through the crowd.
 He had a nice butt too.
 I looked around for a place to be out of the way when a hand closed around my wrist.
 I stumbled and fell into the body that grabbed me.

-“Let me help you up.”
-Said a raspy voice.
+“Let me help you up,” said a raspy voice.
 My heart skipped several beats.
 It’d be foolish of me to think he was there, but I’m one to act the fool now and then.
 I scrambled to my feet then turned around to see a thin careworn Remus standing behind me.
 He pulled me into a hungry, passionate kiss.
 It wasn’t a tender ‘I’m so sorry for my behavior’ kiss.
 It wasn’t even an ‘I love you’ kiss.
-It was an ‘you’re the first woman I’ve had contact with in quite a while’ kiss.
+It was a ‘you’re the first woman I’ve had contact with in quite a while’ kiss.

 I pulled out his grip; my first instinct was to slap him.
 “What do you think I am, Remus?
 Some school girl willing to jump at you just because I haven’t seen you in a while?”
 Remus had a helplessly needy look in his eyes.
 I could tell the full moon was approaching by his actions.